Cost$437.00 per credit before fees

 Long Term Care and Support Services Track

-This program is an established online and on-campus program educating students to be the next generation of leaders in an evolving career of long-term care professions.
-The BS in Health Management’s Long Term Care Supports and Services track is brought up to a distinguishing level for licensure preparation by aligning this program with the standards of excellence established by the National Association of Long Term Care Administrator Boards (NAB), Washington, DC, as well as providing faculty who teach courses in their areas of specialty.
+The Long Term Care Supports and Services track prepares you for licensure by aligning this with the standards of excellence established by the National Association of Long Term Care Administrator Boards (NAB), Washington, DC.

-The track meets the requirements and is approved by both the Minnesota Board of Examiners for Nursing Home Administrators (BENHA) and the NAB.
-Upon completion of this degree, graduates are qualified to take the state and national examinations for licensure as a Nursing Home Administrator in Minnesota and other states.
+The track meets the requirements of and is approved by both the Minnesota Board of Executives for Long-term Services and Supports (BELTSS, formerly BENHA) and the NAB.
+Upon completion of this degree, you will be qualified to take the state and national examinations for licensure as a Nursing Home Administrator in Minnesota and other states.

 With this NAB accreditation, UMN Crookston meets the standards that allow students to be eligible for Healthcare Service Executive (HSE) status.